Differentially Private Statistical Inference through $\beta$-Divergence One Posterior Sampling: Experimental results

-\paragraph{Logistic regression} Figure \ref{Fig:LogistcRegression_sims_UCI} compares \textBDnogap, \citeauthor{chaudhuri2011differentially} \cite{chaudhuri2011differentially} and \citeauthor{minami2016differential} \cite{minami2016differential} (with $\delta=10^{-5}$).
-Note that \cite{chaudhuri2011differentially} still presents the state-of-the-art for logistic regression \citep{holohan2019diffprivlib}.
-We consider two implementations of \cite{chaudhuri2011differentially}: one where $\lambda=1/(9n)$ in \eqref{Equ:chaudhuri_minimisation} decreases in the number of samples, consistent with the Bayesian paradigm the effect of the regulariser diminishes as $n\rightarrow\infty$ and corresponds to a Gaussian prior with variance of 3, and another where $\lambda=1/9$ is fixed.
-The first leads to unbiased but inconsistent inference while the second is consistent at the cost of also being biased.
-As a non-private baseline, we include $\hat{\theta}(D)$ from \eqref{Equ:chaudhuri_minimisation} with $\lambda=1/(9n)$ in the simulated experiments and additionally posterior means of the \OPS methods in the \UCI experiments.
+\paragraph{Logistic regression} Figure \ref{Fig:LogistcRegression_sims_UCI} compares \textBDnogap, \citeauthor{chaudhuri2011differentially} \cite{chaudhuri2011differentially} and \citeauthor{minami2016differential} \cite{minami2016differential} (with $\delta=10^{-5}$). {Note that \cite{chaudhuri2011differentially} still presents a widely-used implementation of DP logistic regression \citep{holohan2019diffprivlib}.} We consider two implementations of \cite{chaudhuri2011differentially}: one where $\lambda=1/(9n)$ in \eqref{Equ:chaudhuri_minimisation} decreases in the number of samples, consistent with the Bayesian paradigm the effect of the regulariser diminishes as $n\rightarrow\infty$ and corresponds to a Gaussian prior with variance of 3, and another where $\lambda=1/9$ is fixed - see \ref{Sec:ChaudhuriDetails} for further discussion.
+The first leads to unbiased but inconsistent \DP-inference while the second is consistent at the cost of also being biased.
 We report the \RMSE between the estimated parameter $\tilde{\theta}(D)$ and the true data generating parameter on the simulated data sets, and the \ROC on \UCI data.
+For a compairson of each method with its non-private equivalent, please see Figure \ref{fig:non_priv} in the appendix.
+We also introduce a new metric, termed \textit{correct sign accuracy} that computes the proportion of coefficients that are `correctly' estimated.
+Please refer to Figures \ref{fig:csa_all} and \ref{fig:csa_method} in the appendix.

 In simulations, we observe that as $n$ increases, \textBD achieves the smallest \RMSE, illustrating the increased efficiency we argued for in Section \ref{Sec:betaDPrivacy}.
 The extent to which \textBD dominates is greater for large $\epsilon$.
 The \ROC curves show that this better estimation of parameters generally corresponds to greater \ROC.
-For the \UCI data we see that for increasing $n$ \textBD outperforms the other methods of \ROC achieving performance that is very close to the unprivatised analogue.
+For the \UCI data we see that for increasing $n$ \textBD outperforms the other methods and Figure \ref{fig:non_priv} shows it achieves performance that is very close to the unprivatised analogue.